Equity Valuation: Book Value, Liquidation Value, and the Q Ratio

 Another theory related to book value is that a firm cannot sell for much less or much more than the replacement cost of its assets minus its liabilities, which is quantified by the Q ratio, also known as Tobin's Q, because it was developed by James Tobin, who hypothesized that the total market value of all companies must be relatively equal to the replacement value of their assets minus their liabilities.

-For an individual company, the Q ratio is equal to the market price of the firm divided by its replacement cost.
+For an individual company, the Q ratio = the market price of the firm divided by its replacement cost.

 |Market Price of Firm|